 A day at the beach, an afternoon out on the green, as an active guy, you probably spend a lot of time out in the sun.
 Although basking in the sun can seem like a great idea — people often associate being tanned with being healthy — in the long run, it can be bad news for your skin.
 It’s not just sunburns, skin cancer and wrinkles that you have to worry about.
-If you regularly spend a lot of time outdoors, you might be seeing another common sign of sun damage: brown or age spots.
+If you regularly spend a lot of time outdoors, you might be seeing another common sign of sun damage: Brown Spots.

 While a few freckles here and there can be cute, large dark spots on your face can add years to your looks.
 Plus, they can be pretty embarrassing.
 Your best bet for avoiding brown spots is wearing an SPF of at least 30 and avoiding too much sun.
 When it comes to the spots you’ve already got, a few treatments, ranging from bleaching creams to chemical peels and from intense pulsed light to stronger laser treatments, can be the solution.